dfinity/motoko/guide/guide.md

 ActorScript provides:

-* A high-level language for programming Dfinity applications
+* A high-level language for programming DFINITY applications

 * A simple ("K.I.S.S.") design and familiar syntax for average programmers

-* Good and convenient support for the actor model embodied in Dfinity canisters
+* Good and convenient support for the actor model embodied in DFINITY canisters

-* A good fit for underlying Wasm and Dfinity execution model
+* A good fit for underlying Wasm and DFINITY execution model

 * A forward looking design that anticipates future extensions to WebAssembly